Today's read: ⏰ 11 minutes.

-Below, we’ll look at some reactions to the report’s findings.
+Below, we'll take a look at some reactions from the left and right, then my take.

 What the left is saying.